aecon/3D-microglia-netoglitazone/README.md

 **Under Development.
 The corresponding publication will be available soon.**

-Image processing pipeline for the segmentation of microglia cells in 3D mouse brain data.
+Image processing tools for the segmentation of microglia cells in 3D mouse brain data.

 ## Requirements